C++ std operator>

 Multiset m1 is not greater than m2.

-In the above example, there are two multisets m1 and m2.
-The m1 multiset contains one element and m2 is empty.
-When we compare both multisets then it will display the message "multiset m1 is greater than m2" and after assigning m2 to m1 both multisets have equal element then it will display the message that "multiset m1 is not greater than m2".
+In the scenario described, there are two multisets m1 and m2.
+The multiset m1 comprises a single element while m2 is currently devoid of any elements.
+Upon comparison of these two multisets, the outcome will indicate that "multiset m1 is greater than m2".
+Subsequently, following the assignment of m2 to m1 resulting in both multisets containing the same elements, the message will convey that "multiset m1 is not greater than m2".

 Example 2